open-company/open-company-change/README.md

 The meaning of each item above is that the user specified by the `user_id` last saw the item specified by the `item_id` in the container specified by the `container_id` at the `change_at` time, and this record will expire and be removed from DynamoDB at `ttl` time (configured by `seen-ttl` in `config.clj`.

-Sometimes the `item_id` is a specific value which indicates they saw the entire container.
+Sometimes the `item_id` is a specific constant placeholder value which indicates they saw the entire container.

 The `read` table has a string partition key called `item_id`, and a string sort key called `user_id`.
 A full item in the table is: